 Many families spend long hours in the hospital with relatives who are dying or seriously ill.
 By creating family rooms, the Mater Hospital can offer a dedicated space with privacy and dignity during this difficult time.

 They are also a space for family to meet with hospital staff away from busy corridors.
-The Mater Foundation has helped fund eight family rooms in the hospital, which are calm and comfortable and provide small but important facilities such as tea and coffee making for families.
+The Mater Foundation has helped fund thirteen family rooms in the hospital, which provide homely facilities such as tea and coffee making for families.

 The Mater Foundation also purchased four sleepover sofas to that cost €5,000 for the rooms so family members can stay overnight with their loved one.